by-student-2017/alamode-example/README.md

 # Note
-- The phonon calculation was performed in "alamode" and "DFTB+" using the skf or GNF2-xTB parameters.
+- The phonon calculation was performed on "alamode" and "DFTB+" code using the skf or GNF2-xTB parameters.
-- Phonon calculation was performed on "alamode" and "MOPAC".
+- Phonon calculation was performed on "alamode" and "MOPAC" code.
-- Phonon calculations using the Reaxff and ML-SNAP potentials were performed on "alamode" and "Lammps".
+- Phonon calculations using the Reaxff and ML-SNAP potentials were performed on "alamode" and "Lammps" code.
 - These techniques and code are published on github.
 This is the first time in the world including the result.
 These are developed based on the original "Si_LAMMPS".
 Coincidentally, I feel destined to accomplish these feats on July 7, 2022 (Tanabata).
 - The interface still has room for improvement.
 Other systems also need to be verified.
 I will post it on arXiv as soon as these verifications are completed.
 However, I'm so busy that it's likely to be years away.
 - No one was in favor of these R&Ds.
 In addition, no research grants have been obtained.
 It was a lonely development.